Covid19R/covid19_package_template/README.md

     making sure your repo settings are set to put up the website.
 Add the URL to your README and your github repo

+  - Take a look at setupcode.R in the preparing for release section.
+    We’ve included a number of checks for you to run to make sure the code follows best practices, is well styled, and for you to check against r-hub and other sources to make sure it works beyond just your computer\!
+These will help you have a much better package that is more likely to go through any release process faster - particularly if you submit to CRAN\!

 ### Making your package a part of the Covid19R Project

 OK\!
 You’re there\!
 It works, and your build is more or less clean (at